ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 )
 ```

-If you now go on BigQuery, you should see a table named <span style="color: white; background-color: black;">company_house_stream</span>.
+If you now go to BigQuery, you should see a table named <span style="color: white; background-color: black;">company_house_stream</span>.
 If you click on *PREVIEW*, you should see the mock-up data that we sent.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-15.png" alt="linearly separable data">